 It’s one of the biggest barriers I hear.
-With our hectic lifestyles, it can be much easier to reach for a packaged bar or grab something at a drive-through.
+With our hectic lifestyles, it can be much easier to reach for a packaged bar or grab something at a drive-thru.
 But there are ways that you can make fruits and vegetables easier to incorporate into your routine.

 - Prep fresh fruits and vegetables ahead.
 It’s natural to reach for what is easiest.
 Prepare produce on the weekend or when you get home from the grocery store, by washing and cutting what you want available throughout the week.
 Put produce in clear containers where you can see it so you don’t forget!
-Or buy pre-cut fruit and veggies at the store if you can afford it.
+Or buy pre-cut fruits and veggies at the store if you can afford it.

 - Plan ahead.
 If you are the type of person who gets home from work late, you may benefit from planning.
 Just jotting down veggie-filled dinner ideas for the week will get you one step closer to having a balanced meal instead of ordering takeout.
 If you know you’re too tired to cook on weeknights, try meal prepping on weekends.

 If you don’t live in a suburb, you likely don’t have easy access to a grocery store.
-Just getting produce can be difficult if all that’s nearby is restaurants and fast-food joints.
+Just getting produce can be difficult if all that’s nearby are restaurants and fast-food joints.
 Try getting a little creative.

 - Customize your meals out.
 People who make a conscious effort to add more fruits and vegetable to their diet are more successful than those who don’t, clearly.
 If you dine out frequently, make it part of your routine to add a fruit or vegetable, like a side salad or extra veggies in your stir-fry.
 Usually the options are there -- you just have to make the decision to try.